lfurtkevicova/gislab-my-notes/docs/installation/physical.rst

    # Format USB flash disk
    # In is assumed that USB flash disk is connected as /dev/sdf
    # Please check 'dmesg' for your configuration

+   # It is possible to use also gparted
-   sudo mkdosfs -n 'GIS.lab Base System' -I /dev/sdf -F 32 isohybrid /path/to/your/gislab.iso
+   sudo mkdosfs -n 'GIS.lab Base System' -I /dev/sdf -F 32
+   # isohybrid is included in syslinux
+   isohybrid /path/to/your/gislab.iso
    sudo dd if=/path/to/your/gislab.iso of=/dev/sdf bs=4k
    sudo eject /dev/sdf